Quiet time and time-out: what are they?

 - use self-injuring behaviour, because you might not be able to see or stop children who are hurting themselves in time-out

-- use challenging behaviours to avoid interaction with others, get out of situations they don’t like, or avoid tasks they don’t want to do.
+- use challenging behaviour to avoid interaction with others, get out of situations they don’t like, or avoid tasks they don’t want to do.

-If this sounds like your child, talk with your child’s GP or therapist about other ways to manage your child’s behaviour.
+If this sounds like your child, talk with your child’s GP or therapist about other ways to guide your child’s behaviour.